uio-bmi/compairr/README.md

 # vdjsearch

 The command line tool `vdjsearch` can be used to compare two sets of immune receptor repertoires.
-Each set can contain many samples (~1000) and each sample can contain many sequences (~100000).
+Each set can contain many repertoires (~1000) and each repertoire can contain many sequences (~100000).

 The tool will find the sequences in the two sets that are similar and output a matrix with results.

-The user can specify whether 0, 1 or 2 differences are allowed when comparing sequences, and whether indels (insertions or deletions) are allowed or only substitutions.
-By default, just a single substitution is allowed.
+The user can specify whether 0, 1 or 2 differences are allowed when comparing sequences, using the option -d or --differences.
+To allow indels (insertions or deletions) the option -i or --indels may be specified, otherwize only substitutions are allowed.
+By default, no differences are allowed.

-The V and J genes specified for each sequence must also match.
+The V and J genes specified for each sequence must also match, unless the -g or --ignore-genes option is in effect.

 The similar sequences of each sample in each set are found.
 Their frequencies is taken into account and a matrix is output containing a value for each combination of samples in the two sets.
 The value is the sum of the products of the frequency of the two sequences that match in the two samples.
+If the option -f or --ignore-frequency is specified, the frequency information is ignored and all frequencies set to 1.0.

-There are probably some bugs in the code, especially when 2 differences and indels are allowed.
+There is a bug in the code affecting the case when 2 differences and indels are allowed at the same time.
+That combination is therefore currently disabled and it is probably not useful anyway.

-The code is multi-threaded, but perhaps not very efficient on many threads yet.
+The code is multi-threaded.
+The number of threads may be specified with the -t or --threads option.

+Run the program with -v or --version for version information.

+Use the -h or --help option to show some help information.

+While the program is running it will print some status and progress information to standard error (stderr) unless a log file has been specified with the -l og --log option.

 ## Input files

 For each of the two repertoires there must an input file of tab-separated values.
-One line per sequence.
+The two input files are specified on the command line without any preceeding option letter.
+The files must contain one line per sequence.
 The five columns are:

 1. Amino acid sequence (single letter code)
 2. Frequency (floating point number, exponent allowed)